 Even though it’s become commonplace for even budget Android phones to ship with a fast charger, the iPhone XR still comes with a disappointing 5W plug.
 That’s the same plug you’d have got with the iPhone 3G.

 If you want to enable fast charging (something the phone does actually support), then you’ll have to splurge on both a higher-wattage plug and a USB-C to Lightning cable.
-There’s no excuse for not including this on a £749/$749 product.
+There’s no excuse for not including this, even with the new reduced price.

 The lack of fast charging means charging times can be up to three hours to go from zero to 100%.
 And it’s not the kind of phone that can be plugged in for a couple of minutes and receive a notable battery boost.
 This is one area where the iPhone XR feels behind the times.
 Qi wireless charging is here and, while it’s easy to plonk the phone down on a pad to get some juice, it’s again very slow.